Levels of language proficiency on resumes

 - French: Diplôme d'Etudes en Langue Française (DELF)/Diplôme Approfondi de Langue Française (DALF)

 If you have a language certification, list it and your score or grade on your resume.
+Here's an example of what that looks like in practice:

 How employers evaluate language skills